Migration to Planning Optimization for master planning

 After the required features become available, Microsoft will provide a grace period until the exception expires.
 The environment admin will be informed when the required features have become available and the grace period has started.

-You can only request an exception for production environments, not for sandbox environments.
+You can only request an exception for tenants that currently include, or will include, a production environment, not for tenants with sandbox environments only.
 If you need to disable the Planning Optimization exception error on an infrastructure as a service (IaaS) sandbox environment, run the SQL query provided in Sandbox environments.

 Frequently asked questions